MathiasSchindler/monacc/kernel/plan.md

 **New components**:
 - GDT with user segments (ring 3 code/data)
 - IDT with syscall handler (**interrupt 0x80** initially)
+- IDT with exception handlers (for early fault debugging)
 - TSS for kernel stack on ring transitions (used by interrupt gates)
 - Syscall dispatch table (stub for now)
 - `exit(code)` syscall → print exit code, halt